-Steps to Becoming an Adult Education Instructor
+Adult Education Instructor

 Step 1: Earn a Bachelor's Degree

-Step 2: Gain Experience Working as a Volunteer
+Step 2: Gain Experience

-Not all adult education instructors are paid professionals.
-Many people volunteer their time to share education with adults who are in need of it.
-For this reason, individuals can build up their experience an adult education instructor by volunteering in unpaid positions.
-The three areas of expertise, as determined by the federal government, are adult basic education (ABE), adult secondary education (ASE) and English literacy instruction (ESL or EFL).
+Not all adult education instructors are paid professionals; instead, many volunteer their time.
+For this reason, individuals can gain experience by volunteering in unpaid positions.
+The three areas of expertise where you can often find volunteer positions, are adult basic education (ABE), adult secondary education (ASE), and English literacy instruction (ESL or EFL).

-Step 3: Undergo State Licensing Procedure
+Step 3: State Licensing

 Step 4: Find Work as a Teacher